This week I paid a visit to the part of London just north of Paddington Station known as Little Venice.

 Ok, it’s not exactly Hollywood but it’s doing its best.

 The canals are really picturesque.
 You can walk (or cycle) along beside the water and look at the various boats moored here.
-There is currently a twenty-five year waiting list for a mooring though, so maybe best not to get too attached to the area.
+Should you fancy living on a little houseboat here it’s worth noting that there is currently a twenty-five year waiting list for a mooring.
+Maybe best not to get too attached to the idea.

 My favourite house here once belonged to Lily Langtry when she was being courted by then Prince of Wales, son of Queen Victoria (later king Edward 7th).
 It boasts this wide gateway so that he was able to get his horse and cart in off the street.